unfoldingWord-dev/translationStudio-Info/docs/tNavigate.rst

    * Swipe to the side, or tap the page behind the chunk, for a blank page to type in the target language translation of the text.

 * The **Check icon** is the last working views icon on the left (held horizontally) or bottom (held vertically) and looks like three vertical lines.
-In this view the source text is on the left and the translation work is on the right.
+In this view the source text is on the left and the translation work is on the right so that you can compare them side-by-side.

    * Swipe up or down to move from chunk to chunk.

-   * Swipe from the right to the left side, or tap in the right margin, to show the resources for that chunk (See *Resources* below).
+   * Swipe from the right to the left side, or tap in the right margin, to show the resources for that chunk.

+Resources
+^^^^^^^^^

+When you are in the *Check view*, you have Bible resources available to you to assist in checking and refining the draft.
+Swipe from the right to the left side, or tap in the right margin, to show the resources for that chunk.

+The Resources pane is divided into three tabs.
+All of the translationNotes, translationWords, and translationQuestions are included in translationStudio.

+* Tap either Notes, Words, or Questions to navigate among the tabs.

+* If there are no existing resources for a particular chunk, the resources pane is blank.

+* If there are no resources of one of the types (such as Words), then that tab does not exist on the resources pane (you would see only the Notes and Questions tabs).

 Slider
 ------